-The Hibiscus flower is a paradox of large, delicate petals, framing a proud stem.
+The hibiscus flower is a paradox of large, delicate petals framing a proud stem.
 The beautiful hibiscus has secured itself as a status symbol across many different cultures.
 Some stories find themselves told and retold over time.
 The story of Cinderella, for example, exists in various forms within seven different cultures spanning multiple continents.

 What Is Hibiscus?
 Where Does Hibiscus Come From?

-In India, the red hibiscus is often found with depictions of the goddess Kali and is used as an offering to her.
+In India, the red hibiscus is often found with depictions of the goddess Kali and it is used as an offering to her.
 The goddess is also depicted with a sword which sculpts order out of chaos and divides injustice from justice.
 This blossom has a strong connection with the uterus and menstrual issues.
 This further connects the plant to Kali as the ‘mother’ goddess.
 It’s the complete package of rebirth.

-How Hibiscus Grows Explained
+How Hibiscus Grows

-Hibiscus In World Cultures Explained
+Hibiscus In World Cultures

-From deep symbolism to social status, to genius children’s pastime, the hibiscus flower is clearly a cultural staple.
-But what about it’s healing properties?
+From deep symbolism to social status to genius children’s pastime, the hibiscus flower is clearly a cultural staple.
+But what about its healing properties?

 What Are The Health Benefits Of Hibiscus?

-The Ancient Egyptians used hibiscus tea to lower body temperature, treat heart and nerve diseases, and as a diuretic to increase urine production.
-In Africa, the tea was used to treat constipation, cancer, liver disease, and cold symptoms.
+The Ancient Egyptians used hibiscus tea to lower body temperature, to treat heart and nerve diseases, and as a diuretic to increase urine production.
+In Africa, the herbal tea was used to treat constipation, cancer, liver disease, and cold symptoms.

 Studies found that the water extracts of the flowers have a relaxation effect on the uterus and lower the blood pressure.
 The flavonoids present in its rich color offer soothing antidepressant properties.
 So the tea can calm the nervous system, reducing anxiety and depression while alleviating menstrual pain and PMS related mood swings.

-Hibiscus For Weight Loss and Fitness Explained
+Hibiscus For Weight Loss And Fitness Explained

 Athletes actually use iced hibiscus tea for its ability to cool down the body very fast.
 Forget icing your outsides, cool your insides and boost your metabolism at the same time.
-Gatorade and chemicals or hibiscus tea and antioxidants?
+Gatorade and chemicals or hibiscus tea bags and antioxidants?
 Is there even a question?

 Hibiscus Tea Benefits Explained